divemarkus/windows11/README.md

 **Windows 11 Operating System install:**

 ```
-1. plug the usb from the MSFT media creation (license maybe required)
+# plug the usb from the MSFT media creation (license maybe required)
-2. need network/internet during the latter part of W11 install, best wired ethernet to avoid driver install
+# need network/internet during the latter part of W11 install, best wired ethernet to avoid driver install
-3. make sure bios is setup for W11 install if required (see UEFI)
+# make sure bios is setup for W11 install if required (see UEFI)
-4. shift + f10 and type: start ms-cxh:localonly (this bypasses internet login)
+# bypasses microsoft account login and use local only
+(shift + f10)
+# type:
+start ms-cxh:localonly
+# press enter and it will go through a boot process to create local account
-5. w11 install should complete from hereon, unplug usb installer
+# install should complete from hereon, unplug usb installer
-6. update w11 if needed
+# update w11 if needed
 ```

 **Windows 11 Driver, BIOS, and peripherals install:**

 ```
-7. install any necessary bios or hardware drivers (see manufacturer of motherboard)
+# install any necessary bios or hardware drivers (see manufacturer of motherboard)
-8. install any necessary drivers or software for peripherals: wireless devices, dac, keyboard, mouse, printers
+# install any necessary drivers or software for peripherals: wireless devices, dac, keyboard, mouse, printers
 ```

 **Windows 11 Apps install:**

 ```
-9. install apps using winget, see link below
+# install apps using winget instead of doing it manually (link below)
 ```

 See [winget-install-apps repo](https://github.com/divemarkus/winget-install-apps)